2/26/2025

 Operator

 Thank you.
 Thank you.
-Our next question today comes from the line of Josh Patwa of JP Morgan.
+Our next question today comes from the line of Josh Patois of JP Morgan.
 Please go ahead.

 speaker

 Hi, good morning.
 Thanks for taking my questions.
 I was wondering if you could share some insights around potential tariff implications from a direct and indirect impact standpoint.
 From a direct impact perspective, I believe you are engaging with domestic Israeli and non-Chinese Asian manufacturing partners.
-So maybe any incremental color on production exposure and flexibility would be helpful.
-And then from an indirect standpoint, which I believe is a very important point, I think could be more meaningful for the business.
-Could you talk about how some of the RFI, RFQ procedures have been impacted as a result of potential tariff disruptions and uncertainty, especially for the North American manufacturers?
-Thanks and have a follow.
+So maybe any incremental color on production exposure and flexibility would be helpful there.
+And then from an indirect standpoint, which I believe could be more meaningful for the business, could you talk about how some of the RFI, RFQ procedures have been impacted as a result of potential tariff disruptions and uncertainty, especially for the North American manufacturers?
+Thanks, and I will follow up.

 speaker